-Coordinates are given at the center of the river basin.
 EDP uses the WRI Aqueduct to conduct a high-level water stress assessment, mapping all its thermal and hydro assets against the Baseline Water Stress (BWS; watershed level), applying BWS > 40% (Question-level Guidance).
 A downscaling analysis is then performed for all assets in water-stressed areas, using information from National Governmental Agencies (site specific indicators) and EDP's teams (asset water dependency, local competitive uses).

 Withdrawal and discharge volumes (from and to fresh surface water - River) were obtained by direct measurements (meter readings) or calculations, using e.g. the installed capacity and the difference between downstream and upstream water levels.

-The slight decrease in both withdrawals and discharges (-9%) is explained by: 1) decrease of hydro generation due to the worse hydrological conditions in Iberia in 2019 (-17% of total Cávado river basin electricity generation); 2) 4 of the power plants have pumps, making it less dependent on affluents and weather patterns.
+The slight increase in both withdrawals and discharges (+9%) is explained by: 1) increase of hydro generation due to the better hydrological conditions in Iberia in 2020 (+42% of total Cávado river basin electricity generation); 2) 4 of the power plants have pumps, making it less dependent on affluents and weather patterns.

 Withdrawal and discharge will tend to decrease or increase depending on if it is a dry or wet year, respectively.

 Water use in hydro power plants is considered a non-consumptive use (withdrawal equals discharge).

 The zero volumes mean that there was no withdrawals or discharges from/to those sources.

 Thresholds used: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".

-Facility reference number Facility 3

-Facility name (optional) 14 Hydro power plants in Douro river basin.
+14 Hydro power plants in Douro river basin.

-Douro
+Portugal Douro

-Latitude 41.153052 Longitude -7.779113 Located in area with water stress No Primary power generation source for your electricity generation at this facility Hvdropower Oil & gas sector business division <Not Applicable> Total water withdrawals at this facility (megaliters/year) 60731 Comparison of total withdrawals with previous reporting year Lower Withdrawals from fresh surface water, including rainwater, water from wetlands, rivers and lakes 60731 Withdrawals from brackish surface water/seawater 0 Withdrawals from groundwater - renewable 0 Withdrawals from groundwater - non-renewable 0 Withdrawals from produced/entrained water 0 Withdrawals from third party sources 0 Total water discharges at this facility (megaliters/year) 60731 Comparison of total discharges with previous reporting year Lower Discharges to fresh surface water 60731 Discharges to brackish surface water/seawater 0 Discharges to groundwater 0 Discharges to third party destinations 0 Total water consumption at this facility (megaliters/year) 0
+Latitude 41,153052

+Longitude -7,779113

+Located in area with water stress No

+Primary power generation source for your electricity generation at this facility Hydropower

+Total water withdrawals at this facility (megaliters/year) 77 435

+Comparison of total withdrawals with previous reporting year Higher

+Withdrawals from fresh surface water, including rainwater, water from wetlands, rivers and lakes 77 435

+Withdrawals from brackish surface water/seawater

+Withdrawals from groundwater - renewable

+Withdrawals from groundwater - non-renewable

+Withdrawals from produced/entrained water

+Withdrawals from third party sources

+Total water discharges at this facility (megaliters/year) 77 435

-Comparison of total consumption with previous reporting year About the same
+Comparison of total discharges with previous reporting year Higher

-Coordinates are given at the center of the river basin.
+Discharges to fresh surface water 77 435

+Discharges to brackish surface water/seawater

+Discharges to groundwater 0

 EDP uses the WRI Aqueduct to conduct a high-level water stress assessment, by mapping all its thermal and hydro assets against the Baseline Water Stress (BWS; watershed level), applying the threshold BWS > 40%, as recommended in the Question-level Guidance.
 A downscaling analysis at local level is then performed for all power plants identified in water-stressed areas, using information from National Governmental Agencies (location specific indicators) and company's operational teams (asset water dependency, local competitive uses).

 Withdrawal and discharge volumes (from and to fresh surface water - River) were obtained by direct measurements (meter readings) or by calculations, using for instance the installed capacity and the difference between downstream and upstream water levels.

-The decrease in both withdrawals and discharges (-22%) is explained by the decrease of hydropower generation due to the worse hydrological conditions in Iberia in 2019 (-30% of total Douro river basin electricity generation).
+The increase in both withdrawals and discharges (+28%) is explained by the increase of hydropower generation due to the better hydrological conditions in Iberia in 2020 (+44% of total Douro river basin electricity generation).
 Withdrawal and discharge will tend to decrease or increase depending on if it is a dry or wet year, respectively.
 Water use in hydro power plants is considered a non-consumptive use (withdrawal equals discharge).
 All the zero volumes mean that there was not any withdrawal or discharge from/to those sources.

 Thresholds used: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".

-Facility reference number Facility 4 Facility name (optional) 12 Hydro power plants in Mondego river basin.
+12 Hydro power plants in Mondego river basin.

-Portugal Other, please specify (Mondego)
+Portugal Other, please specify Mondego